ncalexander89/Chess/README.md

 Black Knights puts white king in check
 Check no shown, Collision!
 White rook can still move while white king in check

+Seems to be checking for knight collisions when checking king